 - 3. The UDRP is limited to clear cases of bad-faith, abusive registration and use of domain names and remains in high demand for trademark owners3.
-Since December 1999, the Center has administered over 45,000 UDRP-based cases4.
-Trademark holders in 2018 filed 3,452 UDRP-based complaints with the Center, an increase over 2017 filing (already a record at the time), and the third consecutive year that annual WIPO domain name case filings have surpassed 3,000.
-By August 2019, the total number of domain names in WIPO UDRP-based cases brought by brand owners surpassed 82,000. - 4.
-A diverse mixture of enterprises, institutions, and individuals used the Center's domain name dispute resolution procedures in 2018.
-The top sectors for complainant business activity were Banking and Finance, Biotechnology and Pharmaceuticals, Internet and Information Technology, and Fashion.
-Nowadays, the filings from rights owners include alleged fraudulent email or phishing schemes, impersonation, and other illicit uses of consumer-facing websites (e.g., counterfeits) associated with the disputed domain names.
+Since December 1999, the Center has administered over 46,000 UDRP-based cases4.
+Trademark holders in 2019 filed 3,693 UDRP-based complaints with the Center, an increase over 2018 filing (already a record at the time), and the fourth consecutive year that WIPO domain name case filings have surpassed 3,000.
+By January 2020, the total number of domain names in WIPO UDRP-based cases brought by brand owners surpassed 85,000. - 4.
+A diverse mixture of enterprises, institutions, and individuals used the Center's domain name dispute resolution procedures in 2019.
+The top sectors for complainant business activity were Biotechnology and Pharmaceuticals, Internet and Information Technology, Banking and Finance, and Fashion.
+Nowadays, filings from rights owners include alleged fraudulent email or phishing schemes, impersonation, and other illicit uses of consumer-facing websites (e.g., counterfeits) associated with the disputed domain names.
 More recently, cases have involved so-called homographic variations of trademarks with cybersquatters registering internationalized domain names (IDNs) which appear to be in "standard" Latin ASCII Script but employ IDN variations to trick users (i.e., profiting from visual similarity between different characters).
-Reflecting the global scope of this dispute mechanism, named parties to WIPO cases from UDRP inception through 2018 represented 179 countries.
-In function of the language of the applicable registration agreement of the domain name at issue, WIPO UDRP proceedings have so far been conducted in 26 languages5. - 5.
+Reflecting the global scope of this dispute mechanism, named parties to WIPO cases from UDRP inception through 2019 represented 180 countries.
+In function of the language of the applicable registration agreement of the domain name at issue, WIPO UDRP proceedings have so far been conducted in 28 languages5. - 5.
 All WIPO UDRP panel decisions are posted on the Center's website.
-Published in 2017, the Center's Third Edition of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions (WIPO Overview 3.0)6 has been widely embraced by parties to the proceedings and broadly applied by panelists in thousands of cases already.
+Published in 2017, the Center's Third Edition of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions (WIPO Overview 3.0)6 has been widely embraced by parties to the proceedings and is applied by panelists in nearly two-thirds of cases nowadays.
 This globally-consulted online overview of decision trends on important case issues covers over 100 topics, including citations to almost 1,000 representative decisions from over 265 WIPO Panelists.
-To facilitate access to these decisions according to subject matter, the Center also offers an online searchable Legal Index of WIPO UDRP Decisions7.
+To facilitate access to these decisions according to party business sector and dispute subject matter, the Center also offers an online searchable Legal Index of WIPO UDRP Decisions7.
 These WIPO resources are accessible free of charge. - 6.
 Mindful of WIPO's foundational role in the UDRP, the Center monitors developments in the DNS with a view to adjusting its resources and practices.
-The Center regularly organizes Domain Name Dispute Resolution Workshops to update interested parties8, as well as meetings of its Domain Name Panelists.
-In 2019, the UDRP turns 20 and the Center recently hosted a conference in Geneva to commemorate this milestone.
-The event has both taken stock and
+The Center regularly organizes Domain Name Dispute Resolution Workshops to update interested parties8, as well as meetings